Avaiga/taipy-doc/docs/knowledge_base/tutorials/scenario_management_overview/step_08/index.md

 Taipy offers a way to compare data nodes across scenarios by including a function directly in the configuration of the scenario.

-## Step 1: The first step consists in declaring on which data nodes to apply the comparison functions:
+# Comparing scenarios

+**Step 1:** Declare data nodes on which the comparison functions are applied.

 In this example, we want to apply a comparison to the '_output_' Data Node.
 It is indicated in the comparators parameter of the `configure_scenario`.